greenelab/pancancer/scripts/snaptron/README.md

 *located at http://snaptron.cs.jhu.edu/*

 This pipeline is specific to the DNA Damage Response analysis, but it can be modified for other use cases

 ## Setup

-In order to setup the downstream analyses, we first must obtain the data.
+The following steps describe how the two files (`tp53_junctions.txt` and `samples.tsv`) were collected.
+The two files are currently stored in this folder with git lfs.

 ### Step 1